Embraer R-99: Operational history

-In Brazilian service, the E-99 and R-99 are based in Anapolis AFB.
+In Brazilian service, the E-99 and R-99 are operated by Squadron Guardião and are based at Air Wing 2, Anapolis AFB.
 Five E-99s and three R-99s are operated by the Brazilian Air Force as part of the SIVAM program.
-Starting in 2013, these E-99s have undergone a modernization program that involved the updating of all onboard electronics, including a new Erieye-ER (extended range) radar, the same used on GlobalEye Detection range increased from 450 km to 723 km in the E99M version.
+Starting in 2013, these E-99s have undergone a modernization program that involved the updating of all onboard electronics, including a new Erieye-ER (extended range) radar, the same used on GlobalEye.
+The detection range for the E-99M version was increased from 450 km to 723 km.
 The range of targets that can be detected ranges from vessels and large aircraft to watercraft, rubber dinghies and vehicles, as well as hovering helicopters.
-The first E-99M ("M" stands for modernized) was handed over to Brazilian Air Force on 27 November 2020.
+The first E-99M ("M" stands for modernized) was expected in the first half of 2020, and was handed over to the Brazilian Air Force on 27 November 2020 in a ceremony held at the Embraer facility in Gavião Peixoto, São Paulo.
+The fifth and final modernized aircraft was delivered on 23 November 2023 with Full Operational Capability.

 During 2022, during the Russian invasion of Ukraine, Hellenic EMB-145H's flew several daily combat missions, monitoring NATO allied airspace over Romania and Bulgaria while covering part of the Black Sea.